Jump to Section

 How do Trust Deeds work?

 Trust deeds work by providing a real estate transaction lender with legal protections.
+However, the protection varies from state to state.
 Typically, the borrower must sign a promissory note for a trust deed to become effective.
-Promissory notes are legal contracts signed by the trustor and signify an agreement to repay a home loan while detailing the loan’s terms and conditions .
+Promissory notes are legal contracts signed by the trustor and signify an agreement to repay a home loan while detailing the loan’s terms and conditions.

 These are primarily the three parties involved in trust deeds: